-- All rotations must be completed with a grade of "C" or better.
-A student who receives a "D" or "F" for any one rotation will be required to repeat the rotation.
+- 1. All rotations must be completed with a grade of "C" or better.
+A student who receives a "C-", "D" or "F" for any one rotation will be required to repeat the rotation.
 Supervisors must inform both Dr. Bassert and the student if a student' performance is poor and a D or F looks likely.
 In other words, there should be no surprise scores of D or F. - 2.
-A student who receives a D or F in a rotation will be allowed to repeat the rotation once.
+A student who receives a C-, D or F in a rotation will be allowed to repeat the rotation once.
 If a core rotation is failed then the repeated rotation must occur at a core site.
 If an elective rotation is failed, the student must repeat the rotation at an approved elective site or a core site (if one is available).
 Failure of a rotation twice means failure of the course. - 3.
-A student who receives a "D" or "F" at more than one rotation will fail the course as a whole. - 4.
+A student who receives a "C-", "D" or "F" at more than one rotation will fail the course as a whole. - 4.
 Final Grades will not be given out to students until the following have been returned to Dr. Bassert: - a.
 The radiology badge, - b.
 The task diary - c.
 A completed student evaluation form for each of the externship sites. - d.
 Math packet - e.
 Completion of three VTNE practice tests - 5.
 In rare cases, the externship site may abruptly terminate the training of a student if the student proves to be highly disruptive to the normal functioning of the practice.
 In rare cases students may abruptly leave a site if the atmosphere at a site is shown to be unsupportive or hostile, neglectful of the student or inconsistent with state-of-the-art clinical practices. - 6.
 It is the student's responsibility to inform Dr. Bassert of preferences for core sites and any scheduling constraints.
 Every effort will be made to incorporate these requests into the final schedule. - 7.
 The student and site must establish an interview and tour no later than 2 months prior to the commencement of the rotation.
 The interview is an information gathering opportunity for both the site and the student.
 But it is not an automatic statement of commitment, neither student nor the practice is committed to the rotation until agreement is made between them. - 8.
 The student MUST call the site supervisor one week in advance to confirm time of arrival, work hours and dress code.
 Failure to do this may affect the student's grade. - 9.
 The externship site supervisor will complete an evaluation of the student's performance at the end of the rotation. - a.
 The evaluation must be reviewed with the student and signed by both the supervisor and the student.
 It is critical that the evaluation be discussed with the student before the student moves on to the next rotation, so that the student can be aware of and address areas of weakness in his/her work.
 A copy of the evaluation should be given to the student. - b.
-The original evaluation form (signed by both the student and site supervisor) should be mailed directly to Dr. Bassert at Manor College, Program of Veterinary Technology, 700 Fox Chase Road, c.
+The original evaluation form (signed by both the student and site supervisor) should be mailed directly to Dr. Bassert at Manor College, Program of Veterinary Technology, 700 Fox Chase Road, Jenkintown PA, 19046.
+Site supervisors should NOT give the original evaluation form to the student.
+Evaluation forms should be mailed promptly at the end of each rotation.
+Please do not fax the forms as this has proved to be an unreliable form of delivery. - c.
 Written evaluation forms are required for the student to receive a final course grade.
 Delay may complicate the student's ability to graduate on time.